Phase-Field Methods for Spectral Shape and Topology Optimization: Analysis of the diffuse interface problem

 for all $\varphi\in \Phi_{\textup{ad}}$. \end{Lem} \begin{proof} Let us start with the Neumann case.
 We will work with a Courant--Fischer characterization which is equivalent to \eqref{CFN} namely

-see \cite[Sec.
-1.3.1]{Henrot}.
-Here the minimum is now taken over all $(k+1)$-dimensional subspaces of $H^1(\Omega)$.
-Note that compared to \cite{Henrot} we have to consider dimension $(k+1)$ instead of $k$, as we start our labelling of Neumann eigenvalues with the index $0$ and not with $1$.\\ Obviously we obtain the characterization of the classical Neumann eigenvalue by setting $a_{\eps}\equiv c_{\eps}\equiv 1$, i.e.,
+see \cite[Sec.~1.3.1]{Henrot}.
+Here, ${\tilde{S}}_{k+1}$ denotes the collection of all $(k+1)$-dimensional subspaces of $H^1(\Omega)$.
+Note that compared to \cite{Henrot} we have to consider dimension $(k+1)$ instead of $k$, as we start our labeling of Neumann eigenvalues with the index $0$ and not with $1$.
+Obviously, we obtain the characterization of the classical Neumann eigenvalue by setting $a_{\eps}\equiv c_{\eps}\equiv 1$, i.e.,